BrownDSI/EnvSetupLab-stencil/README.md

 In order to use GitHub classroom, you must first create a GitHub account (if you already have an existing account, you can skip this step).
 To create an account, go to https://github.com/join and complete the account creation process.
 We recommend you use an appropriate username is it is publicly visible.

 ### Join GitHub Classroom
 Once you have a GitHub account, you must join your classes corresponding GitHub Classroom organization.
 To do this, follow the link provided by your instructor's classroom invitation link.
-This will require you to sign in to your GitHub account, and then you will automatically become linked! **TODO: prvide our classroom link**
+This will require you to sign in to your GitHub account, and then you will automatically become linked!
+The invitation link for this lab is [here](https://classroom.github.com/a/ZQybMX5e).

 ## Assignments Workflow